canjs/canjs/docs/can-guides/migrating_to_3.0.md

 ### Set leakScope on Components

-In CanJS 2.2 we introduced `leakScope: false` as a property on a [can-component].
+In CanJS 2.2 we introduced [can-component.prototype.leakScope leakScope: false] as a property on a [can-component].
 This prevents values in parent templates from leaking into your Component's template.
 In 3.0 **leakScope** is now false by default.

-If you have a template like:
+If you have a [can-component.prototype.template] like:

 ```
 <some-component></some-component>